asciimoo/ladybug.py/README.md

 ```

 #### .update
-Updates existing rows in a (filtered) manager
+Updates existing rows in a (filtered) manager.
+This is an in-place mutation.
 ```python
 # Set salary for entire office
 table.update(salary=2000)